-Traveling with a backpack as your only carry-on creates a bit of a learning curve for those who’re used to walking onboard with suitcases and duffel bags.
-But here at Knack we’ve been traveling with just One Bag for years (surprise, it’s a Knack Pack), so this week we’re sharing our carefully-honed strategy for efficiently packing out a carry-on backpack.
+Traveling with a backpack as your only carry-on presents a bit of a learning curve for those who’re used to walking onboard with suitcases and duffel bags.
+But here at Knack we’ve been traveling with just One Bag for years (surprise, it’s a Knack Pack), so this week we’re sharing our carefully-honed strategy for how to efficiently pack a backpack for travel.

-We’ll cover how to pack a carry-on backpack for travel, and also what to pack in a carry-on.
+Not only will we cover how to pack a carry-on backpack for travel, we'll also review what to pack in a carry-on.
 We’ve found that the way that you pack your carry-on backpack can make or break your flight experience, and can impact the rest of your trip.

 Can you use a backpack as your carry-on?